310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% endbubble %}

 {% bubble Mao nod %}
-Yeah, it reminded me how social etiquette really <em>was</em> different depending on the era.
+Yeah, it reminded me how the norm really <em>was</em> different depending on the era.
 It all felt so dramatic to learn, like a manga.

 But now the mystery’s solved.
 Isn’t that great to hear, Takamine~? ♪
 {% endbubble %}